smallwat3r/firefox-sway/README.md

 This symlinks `userChrome.css` and `user.js` into your default Firefox profile and, optionally, downloads the extension from AMO.

-To install the extension, set your AMO API credentials:
+The extension is unlisted on AMO, so the automatic download only works with the author's credentials.
+To sign and install it yourself, create an AMO account at https://addons.mozilla.org/developers/ and generate API keys, then:

 ```
 export WEB_EXT_API_KEY=...
 export WEB_EXT_API_SECRET=...
+make sign
 make install
 ```